-Apricot Glazed Pork Tenderloin – This was one of the first recipes that got me very interested in food.
-I used to make it a lot when I first started cooking, but I hadn’t made it in awhile.
+Apricot Glazed Pork Tenderloin was one of the first recipes that got me very interested in food.
+I used to make it a lot when I first started cooking, but I hadn’t made it in a while.

 The sauce is what is so great about this.
 Apricot preserves and Dijon mustard – so yummy!
-I always make more than is called for so that I have enough to dip, dip, dip away!
+I love to make extra sauce, as I really like to dip the meat into it and I definitely recommend it to you if you like juicy meal!

-- 2 pork tenderloins (about 12 ounces each), trimmed of excess fat
+- 2 pork tenderloins (about 12 oz piece).
+You should trim off excess fat

 - 1 tablespoon olive oil